Skip to content

 High-value elements in sponsorship packages, such as speaking opportunities or one-on-one time with executives, can motivate exhibitors to purchase premium event sponsorship packages.

-Some areas to add to your tiered sponsorship model that benefits sponsors include:
+Some areas to add to your tiered sponsorship deal that benefits corporate sponsors include:

-• Logo placement on the event website or a designated sponsorship page
+• Logo placement on the event website or a designated event sponsorship page

 • Social media shoutouts